ExpediaGroup/flyte-jira/README.md

 }
 ```

-### CreateTicket command
+### CreateIssue command
-This command creates a jira ticket.
+This command creates a jira issue.
 #### Input
-This commands input is the project the ticket should be created under, the issue type and the title.
+This commands input is the project the issue should be created under, the issue type and the title.
 ```
 "input": {
     "project": "TEST",